squatchBKLN/mcp-server-codegraph/README.md

 ### Available Tools

-The server provides three main tools via the MCP protocol:
+The server provides four main tools via the MCP protocol:

 1. **`index`** - Indexes the entire codebase
 2. **`list_file_entities`** - Lists all entities in a specific file
 3. **`list_entity_relationships`** - Shows relationships for a specific entity
+4. **`generate_mermaid`** - Generates Mermaid diagrams from the indexed codebase

 ### Testing the Server